TobiasNickel/tUploader/README.md

 		// set this to false, if you want to handle the dropzones by yourself,
 		// this  nessasary if you need more then one dropzone on your app. autoDroparea:true

+this lib, works good in combination with tomcat, ruby, PHP, Phython, NodeJS and more